 1. Systems are in place to manage and monitor the prevention and control of infection.
-These systems use risk assessments and consider the susceptibility of service users and any risks posed by their environment and other service users
+These systems use risk assessments and consider the susceptibility of service users and any risks posed by their environment and other

-Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Systems and processes are in place to ensure: local risk assessments are based on the measures as prioritised in the hierarchy of controls.
-The risk assessment needs to be documented and communicated to staff; the documented risk assessment includes: a review of the effectiveness of the ventilation in the area; o perational capacity; prevalence of infection/variants of concern in the local area. triaging and SARS-CoV-2 testing is undertaken for all patients either at point of admission or as soon as possible/practical following admission across all the pathways; Each area has been assessed to ascertain safe pathways for patients with clear green and amber routes identified.
-Evidence of planning evident through 'Restoration and Recovery' meeting minutes with SOP's produced throughout pandemic for individual services, departments Due to the age of the July 2021 update Air scrubbers installed
+Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Systems and processes are in place to ensure: Iocal risk assessments are based on the measures as prioritised in the Each area has been assessed to ascertain safe pathways for patients with clear green and amber routes site and infrastructure most departments are without mechanical ventilation with only within the CCU to improve ventilation an air flow and potentially hierarchy of controls.
+The risk assessment needs to be documented and communicated to staff; identified.Evidence of planning evident through'Restoration and achieved through windows and doors being opened increase capacity to facilitate 'amber' CCU level admissions the documented risk assessment includes: a review of the effectiveness of Recovery' meeting minutes with SOP's produced throughout confirm patients are All departments asses the patient flow to ensure green and the ventilation in the area; o operational capacity; o prevalence of infection/variants of concern in the local area. pandemic for individual services, departments and specific re-starting of procedures. required isolation period pre-admission and are therefore amber patients follow different pathways.
+AGP's are performed side rooms with triaging and SARS-CoV-2 testing is undertaken for all patients either at point of admission or as soon as possible/practical following admission across all the pathways; Ventilation reviewed in key green areas with improvements made through the purchasing Covid-19 by not following infection control instructions guidance on fallow tin given.
+Guidance given to reduce fallow time for green patients by

-- when an unacceptable risk of transmission remains following the risk assessment, consideration to the extended use of Respiratory Protective Equipment RPE for patient care in specific situations should be given; - there are pathways in place which support minimal or avoid patient bed/ward transfers for the duration of admission unless clinically imperative; - that on occasions when it is necessary to cohort COVID-19 or non-COVID-19 patients, reliable application of IPC measures are implemented and that any vacated areas are cleaned as per national guidance; - resources are in place to enable compliance and monitoring of IPC practice including: - staff adherence to hand hygiene; - patients, visitors and staff are able to maintain 2 meter social & physical distancing in all patient care areas, unless staff are providing clinical/personal care and are wearing appropriate PPE;
+- when an unacceptable risk of transmission remains following the risk assessment, consideration to the extended use of Respiratory Protective Equipment RPE for patient care in specific situations should be given; - there are pathways in place which support minimal or avoid patient bed/ward transfers for the duration of admission unless clinically imperative: - that on occasions when it is necessary to cohort COVID-19 or non-COVID-19 patients, reliable application of IPC measures are implemented and that any vacated areas are cleaned as per national guidance; - resources are in place to enable compliance and monitoring of IPC practice including: - o staff adherence to hand hygiene; - o patients, visitors and staff are able to maintain 2 meter social & physical distancing in all patient care areas, unless staff are providing clinical/personal care and are wearing appropriate PPE;

-- All elective admissions are PCR screened preadmission and isolated as per national guidance - High risk/vulnerable patients are isolated for an extended period of time pre-admission - Strict admission criteria's in place for green areas - All trauma patients are Sars Cov 2 tested on arrival with entry to departments dependent on the result - Clear guidance and SOP in place for isolation routes for high risk patients or those confirmed positive - Infection control advise on PPE/RPE requirements for all positive cases due to low numbers being admitted - All staff are instructed on correct application and removal of PPE with guidance published on what PPE should be worn in each area, FIT testing Trust database held to ensure staff are FIT tested
+- All elective admissions are PCR screened preadmission and isolated as per national guidance - High risk/vulnerable patients are isolated for an extended period of time pre-admission - Strict admission criteria's in place for green areas - All trauma patients are Sars Cov 2 tested on arrival with entry to departments dependent on the result - Clear guidance and SOP in place for isolation routes for high risk patients or those confirmed positive - Infection control advise on PPF/RPF requirements for all positive cases due to low numbers being admitted - All staff are instructed on correct application and removal of PPE with guidance published on what PPE should be worn in each area.
+FIT testing Trust database held to ensure staff are FIT tested